-Its array of tasty ingredients—white beans or chickpeas, slender green beans, tomatoes, and olives—make it a splendid main dish salad for a spring or summer meal, either for busy weeknights or for company meals.
+The array of tasty ingredients making up this platter —white beans or chickpeas, slender green beans, tomatoes, and olives—make it a splendid main dish salad for a spring or summer meal, either for busy weeknights or for company meals.

 Served with fresh crusty bread, this makes a light one-dish meal for warm weather.
 But if you’d like to go a step further, here are a few meal suggestions:

 - For an easy summer meal, serve with any combination of fresh corn on the cob, cold soup, or grilled vegetables.

 - Pair this with a simple dish of sautéed potatoes.